 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Gallery Books on June 11, 2013 and has 351 pages.
+This erotic romance that was published by Gallery Books on June 11, 2013 and has 351 pages.

 Ooops, looks like someone else noticed that Jones forgot to explain how Sara got involved with Rebecca’s storage unit.
 Read this free short story first, “Behind Closed Doors” (Inside Out Trilogy, 1.5).